Gluten Free Oreo Cookies! (dairy free too)

 - Melt the Stork butter in a pan on a very low temperate.
 Set aside. >Do not allow it to boil/burn!

-- Add the melted butter to the sugar and whisk until fully combined>Use a balloon whisk again.
-Takes about 15 seconds of vigorous whisking.
+- Add the melted butter to the sugar and whisk until fully combined>Takes about 15 seconds of vigorous whisking.
 The sugar should look a little less grainy when you're done!

 - Add the whole egg and egg yolk and whisk in until fully combined>Balloon whisk for about 10 seconds